nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 #  :hammer_and_wrench: Data Cleaning and Analysis

 ## 1. :carpentry_saw: Instructions
-I started off with a raw dataset obtained from the ImmoEliza Datascraper (https://github.com/nikolaaswillaert/ImmoEliza).
+I started off with a raw dataset obtained from the **ImmoEliza Datascraper** (https://github.com/nikolaaswillaert/ImmoEliza).
 This document is a csv-file.
-From this csv-dataset, we start cleaning and interpreting the data based on several assumptions.
+From this **csv-dataset**, we start cleaning and interpreting the data based on several **assumptions**.

 ## 2. :gear: Installation

 Program was written using python 3.11.
-Please make sure you have python 3.11 installed. have added the requirements.txt file as wel if for some reason the code would not run:
+Please make sure you have **python 3.11** installed. have added the **requirements.txt** file as wel if for some reason the code would not run:
 ```
 pip install -r requirements.txt
 ```
 ## 3. :nazar_amulet: Goal
-The goal of this project is to effectively clean a dataset obtained by scraping an Immo website (Immoweb).
-We want to have a fully functional pipeline to clean the data.
-After cleaning the dataset we want to visualise and analyse the data.
-We will be using matplotlib and seaborn.
-After the visualisation and getting to know the data we will train a Machine Learning model to predict prices on certain houses
+The goal of this project is to effectively clean a dataset obtained by scraping an **Immo website (Immoweb)**.
+We want to have a **fully functional pipeline** to clean the data.
+After cleaning the dataset we want to **visualise and analyse the data**.
+We will be using **matplotlib and seaborn**.
+After the visualisation and getting to know the data we will train a **Machine Learning model **to **predict prices** on certain houses